 The story ...

-I remember walking up to the door of my seventh-grade Sunday-school room.
-The girl that I secretly loved was with a friend who she seemed to identify with.
+I walked up to the door of my seventh-grade Sunday-school room.
+The girl that I secretly loved was with a friend.
 The friend asked me to show them my fingernails.
 I paused before extending my open hand and fingers with my palm facing the linoleum floor.
 They both broke out laughing - "you're like a girl!
 Guys show their nails as a fist with palm up."
-I was secretly crushed, likely tried to pretend I wasn't affected, yet I must have emoted my internal reality.
+I was secretly crushed, likely tried to pretend I wasn't affected, yet my emotions must have betrayed my internal reality.
 My secret search for love was publicly dashed.
-I added a few plates to my personal armor to guard against that from ever happening again.
+I added a few plates to my personal armor to guard against that from happening again.
 Oh... the pain of rejection - my wounded heart!

-How might the one church in town have helped me?
-My Sunday school teacher might have noticed my behavior change.
-Someone might have realized that I had no best friend at church.
+How might the one church in town have helped?
+My Sunday school teacher might have noticed a change in behavior.
+Someone might have realized that I had no good friends at church.
 As some aptly describe, I felt like I was alone on an island yet surrounded by people.
 My parents forced me to go to some of the youth meetings - I didn't engage.
 I became cynical and critical about the group that rejected me.

-In High School, I got a job that allowed me to miss every other Sunday service.
+In High School, I found a job that allowed me to miss every other Sunday service.
 I tried to bring order and meaning into my life without God's help.
-I didn't even know that a right relationship with God was possible.
+Was a right relationship with God and friends possible?

 Thoughts for the day ...